 Buffer type.
 The impact of TRIS and HEPES buffers on maintaining a physiological pH of 7.4 was assessed throughout the reaction.
 HEPES-based SBFs displayed a decrease in pH to 7.15, indicating an inability to sustain the desired pH during mineralization.
 Conversely, TRIS buffer maintained a constant pH of 7.4 for seven days.

 Composition.
 Concentrations of Ca2+, HPO42-, and HCO3- played a crucial role in the mineralization.
 The c-SBF, with the lowest HCO3- concentration of 4.2 mM, showed no observable precipitation over the seven-day period.
 On the other hand, the r-SBF, characterized by the same Ca2+ and HPO42- concentrations as the c-SBF (2.5 and 1.0 mM, respectively), but a higher HCO3- concentration (27.0 mM), like that of blood serum, exhibited instantaneous cloudiness, indicating precipitation.
-Fourier Transform Infrared Spectroscopy (FTIR) analysis confirmed the presence of calcium carbonate as the precipitating phase in the r-SBF (Table 1).
+Fourier transform infrared spectroscopy (FTIR) analysis confirmed the presence of calcium carbonate as the precipitating phase in the r-SBF (Table 1).
 Further modification of the r-SBF, designated as r'-SBF, involved increasing the concentrations of Ca2+ (5 mM) and HPO42- (3 mM) to enhance the supersaturation of HA.
 However, even in this modified SBF, calcium carbonate precipitated instead of HA.
-When the HCO3- concentration set at the calcite saturation level (10 mM in m-SBF), no precipitation occurs.
+When the HCO3- concentration was set at the calcite saturation level (10 mM in m-SBF), no precipitation occurred.
 Applying the same modifications as in the r'-SBF led to the spontaneous formation of HA in the y-SBF.
-The y-SBF overcomes the limitations of conventional SBFs where the precipitate is calcium carbonate or no precipitate.
-It includes the appropriate buffer system for ensuring a stable physiological pH over time.
-Additionally, MC analogs precipitating from y-SBF incorporate higher fractions of HCO3- , Mg2+, Na+ and Cl- ions (Figure S1), essential for the biomimetic formation of carbonated apatite.
-This modification allows for the spontaneous formation of HA without seeding, making y-SBF an ideal model for studying HA formation and inhibition, mimicking the extracellular fluids in the tumor microenvironment.
+The y-SBF overcame the limitations of conventional SBFs, in which the precipitate is calcium carbonate or no precipitate.
+It included the appropriate buffer system to ensure a stable physiological pH over time.
+Additionally, MC analogs precipitating from y-SBF incorporated higher fractions of HCO3- , Mg2+, Na+ and Cl- ions (Figure S1), essential for the biomimetic formation of carbonated apatite.
+This modification allowed for the spontaneous formation of HA without seeding, making y-SBF an ideal model to study HA formation and inhibition, mimicking the extracellular fluids in the tumor microenvironment.